Tygo Land

-Tygo Land (born 11 January 2006) is a Dutch professional footballer who plays as a central or defensive midfielder for club PSV.
+Tygo Land (born 11 January 2006) is a Dutch professional footballer who plays as a central or defensive midfielder for club FC Groningen, on loan from PSV.

 Club career

 Land joined the PSV Academy on 12 August 2022, joining from the SC Heerenveen academy where he had been at since he was five years old.
 He quickly made his way up to Jong PSV where he impressed.
 He made his debut on 12 August 2023, exactly a year after joining the club.
 He got substituted for Joey Veerman in the 90th minute and ended up winning 2–0 over FC Utrecht.
 His first real impact in the first team was on 13 April 2024, where he got substituted on in the 79th minute.
 This match is where he got his first goal contribution for PSV's first team, assisting the sixth goal of the match against Vitesse.
 This goal was scored by Hirving Lozano.

 On 11 October 2023, he was listed in the 2023 NXG, made by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 In May 2024, he was selected as part of the Eerste Divisie team of the season.